 Mark the letter A, B, C or D on your answer sheet to indicate the word(s) OPPOSITE in meaning to the underlined word(s) in each of the following questions.

 Question 16.
-He decided not to buy the watch and wait until he had more money.
+He decided not to buy the fake watch and wait until he had more money.

 A. authentic B. forger C. faulty D. original